taniyaapatel/Samadhan/README.md

 ---

 ## 💡 Our Idea – OUTLAWED
+A next-gen test platform designed for **CLAT students** with minimal data requirements, secure user privacy, and collaborative features like personal rooms, friends-only sharing, and global leaderboards for motivation.

 - ⚖️ **Minimal Data Collection** – Only essential details are stored.
 - 🔒 **User Privacy First** – Test content remains private, shared only in chosen rooms.